audiosocket/appetizer-ui/README.md

 # Appetizer UI

-An painfully opinionated Appetizer add-on for writing thin webapps using Sinatra, Sass, and CoffeeScript.
+An painfully opinionated Appetizer add-on for writing thin webapps using Sinatra, Sass, CoffeeScript, and Sprockets.